thosgood/this-weeks-finds/README.md

     + 181
     + 174
     + 159
-    + 145
     + 94
 - search for **???**
-- check that the "network" diagrams in week186 are right
 - n-.... to $n$-... ?
     + dim.
     + cat.